 If you think that staying out of the pool saves your skin from the damaging effects of chlorine, you might want to think again.
 If you’re washing your face with the water that comes out of your tap, you’re likely exposed to more chlorine than you’re aware of.

-Because it’s an extremely effective disinfectant, chlorine is added to public water supplies to deter against any disease-causing bacteria that’s possibly present.
+Because it’s a highly effective disinfectant, chlorine is added to public water supplies to deter against any disease-causing bacteria that’s possibly present.
 Chlorine is a bleaching agent used to purify our water supply, but this doesn’t mean it’s “pure.”

 Chlorine is actually a toxic chemical that can wreak havoc on your health.
 Research indicates that long-term exposure to chlorine causes free radicals to build up in the body, which can cause serious damage to our cells.